Select Your Location

-The last point gives power to the legislature to include some other person with the purview of Key Managerial Personnel as when they deemed it fit and necessary from time to time.
+The last point gives power to the legislature to include some other person within the purview of Key Managerial Personnel as when they deemed it fit and necessary from time to time.

-Let us now proceed to understand how this six personnel are defined under the Act.
+Let us now proceed to understand how these six personnel are defined under the Act.

 The above definitions depict that in the case of CEO and CFO, the designation is crucial to deem the person as CEO and CFO whereas in the case of MD and Manager the functions discharged or the role performed by an individual is taken as the test to deem them as the MD or Manager.
 The definition of whole time director is an inclusive definition, and CS is defined to mean a CS as per the Company Secretaries Act, 1980 who is duly appointed to perform the functions of a company secretary.

 Following Companies are needed to appoint Key Managerial Personnel mandatorily: